Poto Williams: Political career

 Christchurch East MP Lianne Dalziel resigned in October 2013 to contest the Christchurch mayoralty, triggering a by-election.
 Williams won selection as Labour's candidate over five other candidates including future Christchurch city councillor Deon Swiggs and James Caygill (son of former Labour Finance Minister David Caygill).
 She convincingly defeated National's candidate Matt Doocey, securing 61 per cent of the vote.
 On 28 January 2014, Williams was sworn in as a member of the House of Representatives for the first time.
-After Alfred Ngaro, she is the second Cook Islander to be a New Zealand MP.

 Williams held her electorate over National candidate Jo Hayes by 4,073 votes in the 2014 general election.
 She defeated Hayes again in 2017, by 7,480 votes, and new National candidate Lincoln Platt in 2020 by 17,336 votes.

 Opposition, 2013–2017

 In her first year as an MP, Williams was appointed to the Health Committee and was Labour's associate spokesperson for social development, the community and voluntary sector, and housing (Christchurch).

 After the election she nominated Andrew Little to succeed David Cunliffe as Labour leader.
 In the 2014–2017 term, Williams served on the Health and Social Services committees and was Labour's spokesperson on disability issues and the community and voluntary sector.
 She became Labour's junior whip when Jacinda Ardern became leader in September 2017.